 Year One Update

-Following the end of our 1st year of participation in the initiative, we are pleased to share the progress we have made and the perceptions of women's experience working within the enforcement teams in the Community Standards and Neighbourhoods Branch.
+Following the end of our 1st year of participation in the initiative, we are pleased to share the progress we have made and the perceptions of women's experience working within the enforcement teams in the Community Standards Branch.

 - Recruitment efforts to improve access to positions in law enforcement has resulted in a 1% increase in female representation in the branch from September 2022-September 2023: